10 Worst Charities to Donate To in 2023 (Avoid Them at any cost)

-You can also perform your own research by visiting a charity’s website, reading their mission statement, and looking up their organization on sites like Open Charity and GuideStar.
+You can also perform your research by visiting a charity’s website, reading its mission statement, and looking up its organization on sites like Open Charity and GuideStar.

 Research the Charity

-While searching for a charity, try to find out as much as possible about its mission and goals.
+While searching for a charity, try to discover its mission and goals as much as possible.
 Find out where the money goes, how it’s spent, and what the charity hopes to accomplish with your donation.

-Don’t just take a charity’s word for it—find out for yourself what type of work the charity does.
-You can do this by reading the organization’s website or checking out their financial statements to see exactly where your donation will be going.
-If you’re struggling to find information about an organization, or if you find that a charity isn’t transparent with its goals, then you should definitely be wary.
+Don’t just take a charity’s word for it—find out what work the charity does.
+You can do this by reading the organization’s website or checking out its financial statements to see exactly where your donation will go.
+If you’re struggling to find information about an organization or find that a charity isn’t transparent with its goals, then you should definitely be wary.

 You don’t have to donate to a charity that won’t provide details about what they do and where your money goes.
 It’s better to be safe than sorry, so find a charity upfront and honest with its mission and goals.